Bilevel rail car: Europe

 In Germany, Bombardier's double-deck rail cars are also used extensively on suburban trains by the DB.
 The same rail cars serve some of the routes on the Israel Railways network, hauled by diesel locomotives and include electric generators housed in the control car.
+Belgian latest models (M6 and M7 cars) also belong to the Bombardier double deck family while the older M5 are based on the French VB2N.

 In the Netherlands, there are two types of double-deck trains in use, the VIRM and the DDZ.
-The VIRM, is an example from the Netherlands, of High platform (split level) double-decker cars.
+The VIRM, is an example from the Netherlands, of High platform (split level) double-decker multiple units.
 It is one step up from the station platform to the entrance, and from there seven steps upstairs or four steps downstairs.
 There are two retired types of double-deck trains, the DDM-1 and the DD-AR who were retired from regular service on 15 December 2019.
+DDZ trainsets are made of refurbished DD-AR coaches with a six-axle MDDM power car.

 In Portugal, CP Urban Services and Fertagus use double-deck trains around Lisbon in commuter rail services.

-In Spain, several lines of Cercanías (Renfe's commuter rail service) use double-deck trains.
+In Spain, several lines of Cercanías (Renfe's commuter rail service) use double-deck trainsets.

 In Romania, some regional trains use bilevel cars.
 Over 200 bi-level cars were imported from Waggonbau Görlitz starting with the early 1980s.